Chamaenerion angustifolium: Uses

-The root can be roasted after scraping off the outside, but often tastes bitter.
-To mitigate this, the root is collected before the plant flowers and the brown thread in the middle removed.
-The stem centers can also be prepared by splitting the outer stalk, and eaten raw.

-In Russia, fireweed (C. angustifolium) is made into a tea known as Ivan Chai or Koporsky tea (from the town of Koporye, where it has been produced since the 13th century).
+The leaves can be used to make tea.
+In Russia, fireweed is made into a tea known as Ivan-Chai (Ivan-Tea) or Koporsky tea (from the town of Koporye, where it has been produced since the 13th century).
 They use it as highly prized medicinal herb too.
-The popularity of fireweed tea perhaps stems from the similarity of its production to that of common black tea (Camellia sinensis), leading to a richly flavoured and deeply coloured herbal tea, with no caffeine, it is commercially sold in a blend with mint or thyme.
+The popularity of fireweed tea perhaps stems from the similarity of its production to that of common black tea (Camellia sinensis), leading to a richly flavoured and deeply coloured herbal tea, with no caffeine.
+It is commercially sold in a blend with mint or thyme.
 Fireweed tea is high in iron, copper, potassium and calcium.

-In the Yukon, the flowers from fireweed are made into jelly.

 The honey produced from fireweed is highly valued for its quality.
 Most fireweed honey is produced in locations in cool climates, such as the Pacific Northwest in the United States and Scandinavian countries in Europe.

-Fireweed's natural variation in ploidy has prompted its use in scientific studies of polyploidy's possible effects on adaptive potential and species diversification.
+Fireweed's natural variation in ploidy has prompted its use in scientific studies of the possible effects of polyploidy on adaptive potential and species diversification.

-Because fireweed can colonize disturbed sites, even following an old oil spill, it is often used to reestablish vegetation.
+Because fireweed can colonize disturbed sites, even following an old oil spill, it is often used to re-establish vegetation.

 It is also grown as an ornamental plant.
 A white form, C. angustifolium 'Album', is listed by the Royal Horticultural Society.